silvaf-dev/apophasis/README.md

 - The assertion is not verifying visibility in a meaningful way
 - The test passes even when the expectation is inverted

-However, survival can also indicate a timing issue — the assertion may be running before the meaningful state change occurs.
+However, survival can also indicate a timing issue.
+The assertion may be running before the meaningful state change occurs.
 Both cases warrant investigation.

 ---